8 Reasons You Might Need a Personal Loan

 Where to find the best personal loans

-Once you determine that a personal loan is best for your needs and circumstances, you’ll want to compare loans to get the best deal.
+Once you determine that a personal loan is best for your needs and circumstances, you’ll want to compare loans to get your best deal.
 Sites like LendingTree help make that process a breeze.
-You can fill out a short online form and potentially see offers from as many as five lenders, making it easy to compare and be sure you’re getting the best rate.
+You can fill out a short online form and potentially see offers from as many as five lenders, making it easy to compare and be sure you’re getting your best rate.

 When examining the loans in a particular category, make sure to look for the lowest APR, the most favorable terms and the least amount of fees, such as origination fees and prepayment penalties.
 The Truth in Lending Act requires each lender to reveal these details so that you know exactly what to expect when you sign on the dotted line.